zenicolas/cargo-management/README.md

 2. Set the **API Key**: `$ bench set-config 17track_api_key API_KEY`
 3. Set up the **Webhook URL** on 17Track: `{HOST}/api/method/cargo_management.parcel_management.doctype.parcel.api.17track_api.17track_webhook`

+## Definition
+1. **Transportation** methods are mainly Sea and Air Shipments
+2. **Parcels** are consolidated shipments that include multiple items from *Warehouse Receipt*.
+A Parcel is a Bill of Lading (BL) for Sea shipments and AirWayBill (AWB) for Air shipments also known as Tracking Number for the Express shipments like DHL or Fedex.
+3. **Warehouse Receipt** is an item received from the Warehouse to be shipped in one Parcel
+4. **Cargo Shipment** is the shipments of the parcels.
+One Parcel can have multiple *Cargo Shipment* as one BL can have multiple containers or an AWB can have multiple House WayBill or Palets
+5. **Carriers** are Transport Suppliers and Shipping companies like Maritime Shippling lines (Maersk, MSC, CMA) and Airlines (Air France, Air Mauritius, Turkish Airline, etc) offering cargo shipments and tracking services.

 # TODO: WORKING